Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets are 6-4 against the spread and 8-2 overall over their last 10 games.
+- The Nuggets have a 5-5 record against the spread while finishing 7-3 overall in their last 10 games.

+- The Nuggets have gone over the total in five of their last 10 contests.

+- Against the spread, Denver has played better at home, covering 25 times in 41 home games, and 20 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.